 6. Inform your home insurance provider when the building works will be starting, and add legal expense cover to your home insurance before the building works start; legal expense cover might just be an extra £20 for a year, but it is there to protect you financially if things go wrong and you need the help of a solicitor, who normally charges about £250 an hour plus vat as a standard rate.
 Do you know that solicitors also charge for reading all the paperwork?
 Having a solicitor reading the initial paperwork and drafting the first letter to the builder could set you back £800 or £900 if you don’t have legal expense cover.

-7. Take daily photos and regular videos of the project progress, I can’t stress the importance of ”DAILY PHOTOS and REGULAR VIDEOS” enough.
-Without the daily photos and regular videos, you wouldn’t be able to keep a record of the project at different phases and you wouldn’t know which part of the project had gone wrong.
+7. Take regular photos and regular videos of the project progress, so you can keep a record of the project at different phases in case one part of the project went wrong.
 Keep all the photos and videos, you never know when you might need to use them as evidence.
-Record important conversations, and ask for the contact details of the builder’s subcontractors and workers discreetly.
+Ask for the contact details of the builder’s subcontractors and workers discreetly.
 One day you might need to contact them directly.